james-lawrence/bw/README.md

 #### environments
-generally environments are used to configure the different environments you deploy into. such as production vs staging.
-Environments are represented by .env files that contain environment variables used to configure the deployment.
+generally environments are used to configure the different environments you deploy into. such as production vs staging. environments have there own configuration that tell the agent how to connect to the cluster.

 #### filesystems
 filesystems represent the different groups files you want deployed